reactjs/react.dev/content/docs/forms.md

 >```
 ## The file input Tag

-In HTML, a `<input type="file">` lets the user choose one or more files from their device's storage, allowing the app to handle them as per the use case.
+In HTML, an `<input type="file">` lets the user choose one or more files from their device storage to be uploaded to a server or manipulated by JavaScript via the [File API](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications).

 ```html
 <input type="file" />
 ```

-In React, a `<input type="file" />` works similarly to a normal `<input/>` with some major differences.
-The `<input type="file" />` in React is read-only and hence setting the value of a file programmatically is impossible.
-You can use the various File management API provided by Javascript to handle the files that are uploaded by the user.
+In React, an `<input type="file" />` works similarly to a normal `<input/>` with one important difference: **it is read-only**.
+(You can't set the value programmatically.)
+Instead, you should use the File API to interact with the files.

+The following example shows how a `ref` can be used to access file(s) in a submit handler:

 `embed:forms/input-type-file.js`

 [Try it on CodePen](codepen://forms/input-type-file)

-Note how a `ref` to the file input is used to access the file(s) in the submit handler

 ## Handling Multiple Inputs